Booking an Appointment-a 3 step process:

 HOW MUCH WILL I GET BACK FROM MEDICARE?

-Standard Medicare rebates will be significant and are transferred to your bank account after fee payment and, Medicare claim lodgement.
-Staff routinely advise families of standard rebates and out of pocket costs regarding appointments.
+Standard Medicare rebates will be significant and are transferred to your bank account after fee payment and Medicare claim lodgement.
 For postnatal care of babies in hospital, your invoice indicates your out-of-pocket-cost or gap amount after standard rebates.

 Additional Medicare Safety Net rebates are paid to families whose general out of pockets health costs during a particular year have reached certain threshold amounts.
 If eligible, Safety Net rebates will further reduce your out-of-pocket-cost or gap.
-At the highest threshold of eligibility, the Medicare Safety Net rebates so that families will have only very small gaps.
+At the highest threshold of eligibility, the Medicare Safety Net rebates the scheduled fees and 80% of the remaining gap so that families can expect a much smaller gap.
 Many families of newborns become eligible for these additional rebates in the year of their child’s birth.